-With decades of experience as a martial artist, a bouncer at the rough bars and places of England, and a security expert, he has run EP operations in such diverse geographies as Moscow, Beirut, Madrid, Kazakhstan, London, St. Petersburg, Algeria, and the Far East.
+With decades of experience as a martial artist, a bouncer at the rough bars and places of England, and a security expert, he has run EP operations in such diverse geographies as Moscow, Beirut, Madrid, and Kazakhstan, London, St. Petersburg, Algeria, and the Far East.

 Peter not only has personal experience in all these different fields, but he also possesses a brilliant mind for breaking down the information and presenting it in crystal clear detail.

 Streetwise: A Complete Manual of Security and Self Defense by Peter Consterdine